joao-vitor-costa/ecommerce-kafka/README.md

 ```

-Create directory out of time, in the root folder of Kafka:
+Create directory out of time, in the root folder of apps:
 ```sh
 mkdir data
 mkdir data/zookeeper